44 Must-Know Cancer Facts & Statistics for 2022

 Overall, cancer causes about one in six fatalities, killing around 26,000 people every day.
 What’s more, 600,000 cancer deaths occur in the US, and 80,000 occur in Canada.
 Shockingly, 70% of all cancer fatalities take place in low- or middle-income countries.

 41. Over 50% of those diagnosed with cancer In England and Wales have lived for over 10 years.

 In the UK, the survival rates have doubled in the last four decades, with women having higher survival rates than men.
 Interestingly, cancer survival rates are lower in low-income countries.
 What’s more, they are usually higher in people under 40 (except for breast, bowel, and prostate cancer).

 42. Over 200 different cancer kinds have been discovered.

-In the US, other than skin cancer, breast cancer is the most frequently diagnosed.
+Other than skin cancer, breast cancer is the most frequently diagnosed in the US.
 Additionally, the breast cancer survival rate is approximately 90%.
 Then, lung cancer and prostate cancer are the next most prevalent—over 40,000 instances in 2018.

 43. People who use cannabis have a 45% lower risk of being diagnosed with bladder cancer, facts about cancer reveal.

 One study evaluating 64,855 American males discovered that cannabis use didn’t raise the chances of developing a type of cancer associated with tobacco use.
 However, this same research also found an increased danger of prostate cancer among male cannabis users who had never smoked tobacco.